 Location: Nuruosmaniye Camii, Molla Fenari, Vezirhan Cd.
 No:4, 34120 Fatih/İstanbul.
 No known official website.
 Opening Hours: Daily: As a working mosque, there are no set opening hours.
 Entrance Fee: Entry to the mosque is free.

-The Nuruosmaniye Mosque in Istanbul’s Çemberlitaş neighborhood is a significant example of 18th-century Ottoman architecture, particularly the Ottoman Baroque style.
+The Nuruosmaniye Mosque in Istanbul’s Çemberlitaş neighbourhood is a significant example of 18th-century Ottoman architecture, particularly the Ottoman Baroque style.
 Its construction began under Sultan Mahmud I in 1748 and was completed in 1755 during the reign of Sultan Osman III.
-Notably, the mosque’s design involved architect Simon Kalfa, and it marked a shift in Ottoman architectural trends by incorporating Baroque influences.
+Notably, the mosque’s design was overseen by architect Simon Kalfa, marking a shift in Ottoman architectural trends by incorporating Baroque influences.

 Architecturally, the Nuruosmaniye Mosque is distinguished by its unique features.
 It was the first prominent Ottoman mosque to adopt Baroque elements, which can be seen in its curved courtyard, ornate decorations, and the use of natural light.
 The mosque’s large central dome, illuminated by numerous windows, creates a bright and spacious interior.
 The complex also includes a library, madrasa, and other supporting structures, reflecting its role as a religious and social centre.
 The blending of traditional Ottoman design with European Baroque influences gives the mosque a distinct and elegant character.